PabloValarezo/browserextension_oktaadmconsole/README.md

 ## Installation

 1. Create a local folder in your computer named `OktaExtension`
-2. Add the `manifest.json` and `index.js` files into it
+2. Add the `manifest.json` and `index.js` files into it (you can right-click on their filenames above and 'Save link as')
 3. In Chrome, go to ... -> Extensions -> Manage Extensions
 4. Enable Developer Mode by toggling the switch
-5. Drag the OktaExtension folder to the Chrome Extensions page
+5. Drag the OktaExtension folder to the Chrome Extensions page; or, in the Extensions tab in Chrome click on 'Load Unpacked' and pick thr folder.

 ## Notes
 - Edit index.js if you'd like, then make sure to `Reload` the extension after saving your changes, then Reload the page in Okta to see the changes.